Dec. 13 (UPI) -- On this date in history:

 In 1862, Union troops suffered a major defeat in the Civil War battle of Fredericksburg.
-An estimated 12,000 northern soldiers were killed or wounded, about three times the toll suffered by Confederate forces.
+An estimated 12,000 northern soldiers were killed or injured, about three times the toll suffered by Confederate forces.

-In 1937, the Nanking Massacre began, during which Japanese troops killed between 40,000 and 300,000 Chinese civilians and soldiers.
+In 1937, the Nanjing Massacre began, during which Japanese troops killed between 40,000 and 300,000 Chinese civilians and soldiers.
 The episode lasted six weeks as part of the Second Sino-Japanese War.

 In 1981, martial law was imposed in Poland.